dethos/worker-ddns/README.md

 # Worker DDNS

-This repository provides two simple scripts that together will allow you to build a simple and efficient DDNS system using Cloudflare workers.
+This repository provides two simple scripts that together will allow you to build a simple and efficient DDNS system using Cloudflare Workers and DNS.

 **Example use case:** You have a machine where the IP address is dynamically assigned and changes frequently.

-The `agent.py` should regularly contact a CF worker running the `worker.js` code, that will in turn use the cloudflare API to update the DNS record in question with the new IP address.
+The `agent.py` will regularly contact the CF worker running the `worker.js` code, that will in turn use the cloudflare API to update the DNS record in question with the new IP address.